YC-collection/achuwilson.github.io/research.md

 ## Publications

+### Accepted Conference Publications:

+*Design and Development of a Magneto-Rheological Linear Clutch for Force controlled Human Safe Robots*., IEEE International Conference on Robotics & Automation (ICRA)-2017, Singapore

 ### Under Review:
-Design and Development of a Magneto-Rheological Linear Clutch for Force controlled Human Safe Robots.

 ## Working Papers and Works in Progress

-Achu Wilson.
-ROS Cookbook.
-Packt Publishing.
-Under preparation, expected publication- Mar 2017
+Poocha-  a quadruped with cat like reflexes

 Highly dynamic direct drive linear actuator